 Third World Cultures

 Despite living in an impoverished socioeconomic area, there are differences between lower-class impoverishment in a developed country and a third world country.
-The fact of the matter is, there are third-world cultures that still exist.
-They eat a certain way and cook their meals in a certain way.
+The fact of the matter is, there are third-world cultures that still exist, and they eat a certain way and cook their meals in a certain way.
 Like lower-class impoverishment in developed countries, they have limited resources, no nearby grocery stores, and limited income.
-Unlike lower-class impoverishment in developed countries, they stick together and use their food in sparity.
-As well they are not easily influenced by developed country marketing tactics.
+However, unlike lower-class impoverishment in developed countries, they stick together and use their food in sparsity.
+Additionally, they are not easily influenced by developed country marketing tactics.

-It is not until these people come to America when they start having health issues.
+Strangely, it is not until these people come to America when they start having health issues.
 The truth is, people in America, and other developed countries poison their people with marketing influence that persuades them to spend money.
-Such people like us are convinced to purchase inexpensive, high calories, low nutrient foods that are detrimental to our health.
-What is true is that people who live in third world countries, even with impoverished socioeconomic status, do not need the most nutritional improvement.
+Such people like us are convinced to purchase inexpensive, high calorie, low nutrient foods that are detrimental to our health.
+What is true is that people who live in third world countries, and even people with impoverished socioeconomic status, do not need the most nutritional improvement.
 Nonetheless, supporting the food movement will help get food to all countries to people of all statuses.

 The epidemic of marketing influences the food industry has over the people of America is preposterous.
 Marketers study the human brain and intentionally produce promotions that have significant control over how people perceive the types of foods readily available to them.
-There are tons of studies that marketers refer to when trying to come up with a perfect blend of chemicals that make people feel good when they ingest foods that have them.
-These marketing companies even use survey centers to study populations by profiling the behavior of people in specific socio-economic areas that help them figure out where to place their advertisements, where they will have the best influence.
+There are tons of studies that marketers refer to when trying to come up with a perfect blend of chemicals that make people "think" they feel good when they ingest foods that have them.
+These marketing companies even use survey centers to study populations by profiling the behavior of people in specific socio-economic areas.
+This helps them figure out where to place their advertisements so they can have the best influence.

 Marketers push their promotions onto people whom they know will buy their products, and the tactics of marketing are easy at best.
-Low income equals a low-cost meal.
-Use processed foods and foods loaded with chemicals that sell cheaper to produce a cheaper product.
-Lower-class socioeconomic people work multiple jobs at a lower pay rate.
-Low-income individuals have no money for higher-end foods and no time to cook.
-So they think this way, "Easy low cost eat."
-This way of thinking seems to be better.
+For example, low income equals a low-cost meal.
+Companies use processed foods and foods loaded with chemicals that sell cheaper to produce a cheaper product.
+Lower-class socioeconomic people work multiple jobs at a lower pay rate; and low-income individuals have no money for higher-end foods with no time to cook.
+The fact is people think this way, "Easy low cost eat," and this way of thinking seems to make marketing tactics easier.

 Supermarkets, Healthy Foods, and Harmful Foods